Saturday, November 26, 2011

 WHAT MIGHT HAPPEN WHEN YOU OVERSTUFF A GUEST...

-Years ago, overstuffing on Thanksgiving was the fashion in my family.
 Most of my photos from those years show a houseful of family draped over chairs, couches, the floor... sleeping off the meal.

 They photographed the moment for posterity.

-(Fortuneately, nobody purchased Dad!)
+(Fortunately, nobody purchased Dad!)

 THANKSGIVING NOTES FROM ROSE...